-45. The said observations were made while dealing with the claim of direct recruits recruited under Rule 4(2) seniority over those who were recruited later under Rule 4(1) by way of initial recruitment.
+45. The said observations were made while dealing with the claim of direct recruits recruited under Rule 4(2) of the Indian Forest Service (Recruitment) Rules for seniority over those who were recruited later under Rule 4(1) by way of initial recruitment.
 The State Forest Service officers who completed 8 years/4 years of service were eligible for initial recruitment as on 1-10-66 for the senior posts/junior posts in the Indian Forest Service.
 It was noticed that the Board which recruited the officers for the initial recruitment was found to be not properly constituted and hence all those appointments were set aside and again at the second time, or third time also in some cases, the recruitment for the vacancies under initial recruitment was also resorted to.
-Then the question had arisen as to whether direct recruits can claim seniority over those who were recruited under initial recruitment.
-Though the appointment of direct recruits was earlier to the date of appointment of those recruited by way of initial recruitment, it is a case of later appointees being held as seniors to those who were appointed earlier.
+Then the question had arisen as to whether the direct recruits can claim seniority over those who were recruited under initial recruitment.
+Though the appointment of direct recruits was earlier to the date of appointment of those recruited by way of initial recruitment, it was held that in view of the rules those who were recruited by way of initial recruitment will have precedence over direct recruits.
+Thus it is a case of later appointees being held as seniors to those who were appointed earlier.

-46. Even Central Government incorporated Rule 4(3) A the IFS Recruitment Rules for providing notional date of appointment from earlier date when circumstances warranted. ~~earlier appointments were set aside by Supreme Court.~~
+46. Even Central Government incorporated Rule 4(3) A in the IFS Recruitment Rules for providing notional date of appointment from earlier date when ~~earlier appointments were set aside by Supreme Court~~ circumstances warrant.

-47. In view of the relevant rules, the interreg seniority of direct recruits and promotees depends upon the year of allotment.
+47. In view of the relevant rules, the interse seniority of direct recruits and promotees depends upon the year of allotment.
 If any are promoted in excess of the

-..
-Normally the tribunal/court observed that the matter has to be considered in accordance with law, of submissions for R-3 in para 19 of the reply, and as it is so stated to give a quietus in regard to it is between direct recruits and promotees, we feel like referring to the matters highlighted at the arguments.
-44. As admittedly 13 vacancies only were available for the relevant year for promotees from AP State, it is not possible to accommodate these 14 in 1988 without amending the recruitment rules, for the Supreme Court held in 1994 (1) ~~SLR~~ 246 that there cannot be any relaxation of recruitment rules by invoking Rule 3 of rule with retrospective effect cannot be made if it is such it is stated during the course of arguments that if ~~in the period from 15-12-70 to 16-12-93 in the initial~~ in regard to these 14 promotees, and the other promotees involved, if any, if their appointments are to be disturbed, year of allotment can be assigned by following the pushing down rule for the purpose of seniority, while allowing them to have the year of allotment on the basis of date of appointment in 1988 for other purposes.
-It may at first ~~blush~~ appear to be unusual.
-But extraordinary situations require extraordinary solutions.
-In fact, the Supreme Court observed as under in 1988 SC 535 ~~where~~ ^{over than seniority} such persons are entitled to seek dating of their appointments to 1-10-1986 or not, they are certainly entitled to contend that their appointments will be given precedent over the appointments of recruits under Rule 4(2) of the recruitment rules.
+43. Normally the tribunal/court observes that the matter has to be considered in accordance with law, when impugned notification is set aside.
+But in view of submissions for R-3 in para 19 of the reply, and as it is so stated to give ~~a quietus~~ in regard to 'issue between direct recruits and promotees, we feel l ~~l~~ referring to the matters highlighted at the arguments.

+44. As admittedly 13 vacancies only were available for the relevant year for promotees from AP State, it is not possible to accommodate these 14 in 1988 without amending the recruitment rules, for the Supreme Court held in 1994 (1) SLR 246 that there cannot be any relaxation of recruitment rules by invoking Rule 3 of residuary matters rules.
+But even an amendment of a rule with retrospective effect cannot be made if it is going to affect the interests of any other office.
+As such it is stated during the course of arguments that ~~introducing into 15-12-73 to 16-11-84 in the~~ in regard to these 14 promotees, and the other promotees ~~invalid~~, if any, if their appointments are to be disturbed, year of allotment can be assigned by following the pushing down rule for the purpose of seniority, while allowing them to have the year of allotment on the basis of date of appointment in 1988 for other purposes.
+It may at first ~~first~~ appear to be unusual.
+But extraordinary other than seniority is situations require extraordinary solutions.
+In fact, in the context of observations of the Supreme Court observed as under in 1985 S.L.S.
+55 can be viewed as:

+"Where all such persons are entitled to back dating of their appointments to 1-10-1986 or not, they are certainly entitled to contend that their appointments will be given precedent over the appointments of recruits under Rule 4(2) of the recruitment rules."